Jazz 625: Re-broadcasts

 Some of the original programme material has been re-broadcast by the BBC.
 A run of selected programmes was aired on BBC2 in the early 1990s.
 In March 2009 BBC Four showed the 30-minute programme episode from 1964 featuring the quartet of pianist Dave Brubeck, introduced by Slim Gaillard, with footage restored and re-edited.
 Numbers included saxophonist Paul Desmond's "Take Five", the first jazz record to sell over one million copies.

-In November 2010 BBC Four showed a one-hour compilation, with presenter Steve Race, featuring John Dankworth and Cleo Laine, Victor Feldman with Ronnie Scott, the Tubby Hayes Big Band, the Johnny Ross Quartet, Annie Ross with the Tony Kinsey Quintet and Bill Le Sage's Directions in Jazz.
+In November 2010 BBC Four showed a one-hour compilation, titled BBC Four Compilation, with presenter Steve Race, featuring John Dankworth and Cleo Laine, Victor Feldman with Ronnie Scott, the Tubby Hayes Big Band, the Johnny Smith Quintet, Annie Ross with the Tony Kinsey Quintet and Bill Le Sage's Directions in Jazz.
+Another presenter-less one-hour compilation episode, titled Jazz 625 at the BBC, was broadcast in May 2014, featuring Duke Ellington, Chris Barber's Jazzband (ft.
+Ottilie Patterson), the Dave Brubeck Quartet, Wes Montgomery, Marian McPartland, the Woody Herman Orchestra, the Art Farmer Quartet, the Oscar Peterson Trio, Alton Purnell & Keith Smith Climax Band, Willie "The Lion" Smith, the Cannonball Adderley Quintet, Beryl Bryden & Acker Bilk's Paramount Jazz Band, and Dizzy Gillespie.

 Other episodes re-broadcast by BBC Four have included Art Blakey and the Jazz Messengers, the Thelonious Monk Quartet, the Modern Jazz Quartet, the Dizzy Gillespie Quintet and Oscar Peterson.

 Episodes have also been released on VHS and DVD.